shaneikennedy/jdd/content/blog/git-intro/index.md

 ### Branching: or how teams work in parallel!

-You've probably noticed that in all of my shell commands to far you see "git/main" or on yours maybe "git/master".
+You've probably noticed that in all of my shell commands so far you see "git/main" or on yours maybe "git/master".
 When you initialize a git repository it creates a history with a "master" copy of your project and this will be the "main" copy that all future work derives from.

 In a team you are going to have multiple engineers all working on the same project, modifying the same files all trying to get their changes into the main branch that will eventually get deployed to production so that users can start using those changes.
 But we can't all be commiting directly to the main branch at once (to be honest, we could but that's for a different post).
 Not only that but your team probably using a feature branch and Pull Request (PR) workflow.
 Let's look at an example with the project we've been using this entire post.